sugata98/kobo-library/ENHANCEMENT_IDEAS.md

-# Enhancement Ideas for Kobo Library
+# Enhancement Ideas for Readr

-Based on comprehensive database schema analysis, here are feature suggestions organized by priority and feasibility.
+Based on comprehensive database schema analysis, here are feature suggestions organized by priority and feasibility for enhancing the highlights and annotations experience.

 ## 🎨 **HIGH PRIORITY - Quick Wins**